ntjandra/memfault-docs/README.md

 Any relevant important things for the reviewers to be aware of.

 ### Part One
-The outline is organized following the customer journey, A user starts at the dashboard page and inspects high-level and low-level root causes.
+The outline is organized following the customer journey.
+A user starts at the dashboard page and inspects high-level and low-level root causes.
 This could be an error with the software update, or bad code running on the device.
 Next, I decided to explain the Threads panel as that was how a user would dive deeper into the issue.

 After threads, I did not have a name for the left panel, so I called it the Issues Panel.
-My outline follows the flow of the demo, the engineer explains in low-level what the issue is from looking at the panel, so I included a section for examples of issues.
+My outline follows the flow of the demo, where an engineer explains what the issue is from looking at the panel and connects it to a low-level error, so I included a section for examples of issues.

 Before closing, I wanted to include a soft CTA to promote usage.
 This came as collaborative features, such as commenting on an issue.
 I did not cover merging an issue since it was outside of the red outlined box.